 Just as I reframed my previously negative spin from boasting to recognising achievements as a sign of being a strong woman, there are probably things that you feel about yourselves that would benefit from a similar tweak.
 Those messages that have stuck with us – messages that we either gave to ourselves or received from others.
 Those others may be parents, siblings, friends.
 Sadly they can frequently have been forced upon us by those who felt themselves to be in a position of power over us – bullies, gaslighters, abusers who certainly did not have our best interests at heart.
 Yet, many years later, we retain those messages and they frequently continue to define the person that we are today.
 By doing this, we may also be omitting positive progress, actions, achievements so giving that self-definition an erroneous negative skew.
 Time to reframe to include those positives.

+Whilst there are many things that we have to face in life over which we have no control, but we can control – choose to control – how we look at what we have done, are doing in this one crack at life that we have.
 Time to get the delete button active, to redefine you to be a true reflection of the person that currently looks back at you from the mirror.
 Weed out those untruths, those huge great big lies, in order to enable the hidden truths the space to blossom and flourish and to prevent the sowing of the seeds of future self-doubts.